davidorban/sensayhacks/documentation/sensay_api_integration_troubleshooting.md

 2. These paths are returning **401 Unauthorized** errors, not 404s, indicating the endpoints exist but authentication is failing.

-3. None of our authentication methods are being accepted by the Sensay API.
+3. **None of our authentication methods are being accepted**, including:
+   - Custom headers (X-Organization-Secret)
+   - Standard OAuth (Bearer token)
+   - Query parameters
+   - Various header case variations

 ## Questions and Next Steps

 1. **API Key Format**: Is the API key in the correct format?
 Does it need a prefix like "Bearer" or special encoding?

 2. **Header Requirements**: Are there additional required headers we haven't included?
-   - Example: Some APIs require `Authorization: Bearer {token}` instead of custom headers
+   - We've tried both custom X-headers and standard Bearer auth without success

 3. **API Key Permissions**: Does the API key have the correct permissions to access these endpoints?
    - Check if the key is restricted to specific replicas, endpoints, or operations